northle/docs/site/docs/more/deployment.md

 ## Configuration

 The most important thing you must change in confugiration is `DEVELOPMENT` option in `.env` file.
 By default, this option is set to `true`.
-It's responsible for displaying useful error messages during development.
+It is responsible for displaying useful error messages during development.

 ```
 DEVELOPMENT=false